ampproject/amphtml/extensions/amp-animation/amp-animation.md

 </amp-animation>
 ```

 Animation components can specify their own variables as `--var-name` fields.
-These variables are propagated into nested animations and override variables of target elements specified via `<style>`. `var()` expressions first try to resolve variable values specified in the animations and then by querying target styles.
+These variables are propagated into nested animations and override variables of target elements specified via stylesheet (`<style>` tag). `var()` expressions first try to resolve variable values specified in the animations and then by querying target styles.

 ### CSS extensions